stanley-fork/WFGY/TensionUniverse/BlackHole/Q128_ai_conscious_qualia.md

    R_loop(m; S) >= 0
    ```

-   * Input: state `m` and a subset `S` of nodes.
+   Input: state `m` and a subset `S` of nodes
-   * Output: a nonnegative scalar that summarizes the strength and temporal depth of recurrent loops contained in `S`.
+   Output: a nonnegative scalar summarizing temporal depth and strength of recurrence contained in `S`.
-   * Large values indicate loops that can maintain internal states over the time window.

 4. Workspace access